 Get a peer review of your building's structure cost with NO risk.
 Click here to get started

-Hull, Massachusetts is no stranger to the challenges of coastal living.
+Hull, Massachusetts, is no stranger to the challenges of coastal living.
 Rising seas, powerful storms, and fragile infrastructure have shaped every new development along Nantasket Beach.
-Now, one of the region’s most anticipated projects: The Paragon, developed by The Procopio Companies with architecture by Monte French Design Studio, structural engineering by H+O, and construction led by Dellbrook | JKS is set to transform this shoreline.
+The Paragon, developed by The Procopio Companies with design by Monte French Design Studio, structural engineering by H+O, and construction led by Dellbrook | JKS, is set to transform this shoreline.

 The $65 million mixed-use community will bring 132 new residential units, retail, and hospitality to the heart of Hull, all while setting a new benchmark for flood resilience and design.